marcoigorr/DigisparkScripts/README.md

 # DigisparkScripts
-Set of scripts.ino for attiny85
+Bunch of scripts.ino for attiny85